uhub/awesome-actionscript/README.md

 * [destroytoday/DestroyFramework](https://github.com/destroytoday/DestroyFramework) - a framework of useful Actionscript classes
 * [tuarua/WebViewANE](https://github.com/tuarua/WebViewANE) - WebView Adobe Air Native Extension for OSX 10.10+, Windows Desktop, iOS 9.0+ and Android 19+.
 This ANE provides access to a more modern webview from AIR.
 * [luwes/js-cover-flow](https://github.com/luwes/js-cover-flow) - A Cover Flow component made for the web
+* [Corsaair/redtamarin](https://github.com/Corsaair/redtamarin) - AS3 running on the command line / server side
 * [bustardcelly/as3flobile](https://github.com/bustardcelly/as3flobile) - A set of Actionscript 3 components targeting the Flash Player on mobile devices
 * [alecmce/as3geometry](https://github.com/alecmce/as3geometry) - An ActionScript 3 Geometry Library
 * [lilili87222/admob-for-flash](https://github.com/lilili87222/admob-for-flash) - admob ane for flash air iOS app and actionscript android app.include banner and Interstitial native Advertising.this Admob ANE suport admob 1 and admob 2,based on firebase sdk